levelupcc/level-up/_pages/curriculum/using-levelup-trainers-curriculum/using-levelup-trainers-curriculum.md

 ---
 layout: content-page
-title: How To: Using the LevelUp Trainers Curriculum
+title: "How To: Using the LevelUp Trainers Curriculum"
 author:
-summary: Each of LevelUp's curriculum modules is designed around a topic-based training session, which is in turn composed of a number of  distinct parts - this resource explains the basic structure of a session module, and the logic behind this structure.
+summary: "Each of LevelUp's curriculum modules is designed around a topic-based training session, which is in turn composed of a number of  distinct parts - this resource explains the basic structure of a session module, and the logic behind this structure."
 date: 03/00/2016
 permalink: /curriculum/using-levelup-trainers-curriculum/
 parent: Curriculum
-breadcrumb: How To: Using LevelUp Trainers Curriculum
+breadcrumb: "How To: Using LevelUp Trainers Curriculum"
 weight: 3.1
 ---
 Core to LevelUp and its *created by trainers, for trainers* curriculum is fostering an environment for our events and workshops that is **open and participatory** for our audiences.
 For those who support others with training on digital security, the audiences and learners we engage with the most consistently are adults